cmakler/kgjs/README.md

-# kgjs
+# kg.js
 Javascript Renderer for KineticGraphs

+## What it does

-The purpose of kgjs is to provide a way to render interactive documents defined as a JSON.
+The purpose of kg.js is to provide a way to render interactive diagrams ("KineticGraphs") defined as a JSON.

+Once the page is loaded, kg.js looks for any elements with a class name `kg-container`.
+These elements should have a `src` attribute with a URL pointing to a JSON file.
+This file contains all the information necessary to render a KineticGraph and handle user interactions with it.

+Each KineticGraph is a standalone diagram, and does not communicate with the outside page.
+In particular, you can have multiple graphs rendered from the same JSON and interact with them separately.

+Each KineticGraph maintains its aspect ratio as the page window changes dimensions.
+If a KineticGraph includes a `sidebar` (an area to the right, which generally contains a caption as well as user controls like sliders), that `sidebar` is positioned to the right of the diagram for wide pages, and below the diagram for smaller ones.
+This responsive flow and layout is designed to work seamlessly with [Tufte CSS](https://edwardtufte.github.io/tufte-css/); just place a KineticGraph within a `figure` element with class `fullwidth`.

+## Dependencies

-It is made possible by two incredible open-source technologies:
+This project is made possible by two incredible open-source technologies:
 * [D3](https://d3js.org/) for drawing
 * [KaTeX](https://khan.github.io/KaTeX/) for rendering math
 For convenience, minified versions of the JS and CSS dependencies are included in this repository in the build/lib folder.
-This folder includes the necessary JS and CSS files (kg-lib.js and kg-lib.css) as well as the fonts required for KaTex.
+This folder includes the necessary JS and CSS files as well as the fonts required for KaTex and Tufte CSS.
+To use these, add kg-lib.js and either kg-lib.css or kg-tufte.css.
 If your project already includes those libraries, you can just use kg.js.

-The responsive flow and layout is designed to work seamlessly with [Tufte CSS](https://edwardtufte.github.io/tufte-css/).
-If you want to use this, the fonts are all included in the build/lib folder; just use kg-tufte.css instead of kg-lib.css.

-## How it works
+## Authoring

-Once the page is loaded, KG looks for any elements with a class name `kg-container`.
-These elements should have a `src` attribute with a URL pointing to a JSON file.
+Anyone can create a KineticGraph simply by creating a JSON file.

+## Code Development

+TBA

+## Running locally

+Clone this repo and

+## Getting started

+Clone this repo

 The JSON file has four root objects:
 * `aspectRatio` (optional; default `1`): the interactive diagram will have a fixed proportion based on the width of the enclosing container.
 As you resize your window, the diagram will retain its proportion.
 The `aspectRatio` in the JSON specifies the proportion, as width/height.
 Therefore, if you set `aspectRatio: 2`, the diagram will be twice as wide as it is high.
 * `params` (required): this is a list of parameter definitions.
 Parameters are always expressed as numbers that the user can change.
 (Boolean parameters are 0 and 1.)
 Each `param` definition specifies the following:
   * `name` (required): a unique string name